Scaldy/Scaldy/README.md

 ## 💬 About me

-I'm a professional in constant training, a faithful student and apprentice of Technology.
-I am an expert in some technical areas, and a passionate learner in others.
-Someone in constant evolution, who learns day by day how to go from being an expert to an executive.

 I have a degree on Information Systems, I have been working as a GeneXus Senior Analyst for more than 20 years.
 Experience in most generators, databases and versions, main experience in Java Web generator – GX 17 in the development of APIs for web microservices and BATCH processes (process automation).

 In the last 10 years, I was mostly linked to fintech companies, giving support from the Development and Projects area.